chungmj/EV-Siting/README.md

 **Data Analysis Final Project**

+I-81 is an extensive transportation and shipping corridor that is frequented by commercial vehicles.
+This means there is a high amount of traffic along the interstate, which raises a concern for air quality.
+So, how do we begin to support Electric Commercial Vehicles along I-81 to promote the use of alternative fuel and the improvement of air quality?
+Our client, Virginia Clean Cities, is interested in knowing the truck stops along I-81 that can serve as a candidate for installing new Electric Vehicle (EV) Charging stations in order to extend the commercial electric vehicle corridor along I-81.
+To be considered a candidate, the truck stop must be within 50 miles away from another charging station, one mile away from an exit on I-81, and it must not currently have an EV Charging station.

 In the Data folder it contains all the data provided to the group from Virginia Clean Cities, which are named alt_fuel_stations (Apr 25 2022).csv and VA Truck Stops.csv, edits were made manually to the VA Truck Stops.csv to included the addresses of all the truck stops located along I-81, to be used in the next python script for analysis.